mattmc3/antidote/README.md

 #### defer

 The `kind:defer` option defers loading of a plugin.
 This can be useful for plugins you don't need available right away or are slow to load.
-Use with caution.
+[Use with caution][deferred-init].

 Example: